stefanovertua/pizza-pioneers-performance-analysis/README.md

 Based on the analysis, the following recommendations are proposed:
 + Opening times.
 Since dinner is the most popular dining period and weekends are particularly busy, ensure adequate staffing levels during those peak times, to maintain service quality and reduce waiting times.
 On the other hand, the restaurant could be open from 11:30 AM, as only a fraction of the clients order in the morning.
 Similarly, except for the weekend, the pizzeria may reduce the closing hours, since order volumes after 10 PM are typically low.
 + Menu Optimization.
 The 4 main pizza categories are approximately equally popular.
 However, some changes could be made to the rest of the menu.
-Consider removing the five least-performing pizzas, which come mostly from the Supreme and Veggie category, as well as the XXL size, as it got just 0.1% of the total sales.
+Consider removing the five least-performing pizzas, which come mostly from the Supreme and Veggie categories, as well as the XXL size, as it got just 0.1% of the total sales.
 Additionally, explore strategies to promote the XL size, which also represents a mere fraction of the sales.
 + Adding new options.
-Given that a quarter of sales derives from veggie pizzas, there is substantial potential to expand the vegetarian and vegan menu.
+Given that a quarter of sales derive from veggie pizzas, there is substantial potential to expand the vegetarian and vegan menu.
 Introducing innovative plant-based options, as well as 100% vegan pizzas, could appeal to a growing demographic and boost sales in this category.
 Additionally, consider offering lactose-free, halal-friendly, and gluten-free pizzas to establish Pizza Pioneers as an inclusive pizzeria catering to diverse dietary preferences.
 + Customer Loyalty Program.
 Implement a customer loyalty program that rewards frequent diners, particularly those who order during off-peak times.
 + Promotional Strategies.
 The Marketing Department could launch special promotions and discounts on Sundays, the least busy day.
 For example, a “Sunday Funday” deal could help boost Sunday sales.